KanChiMoe/aws-docs/docs/compute.md

 # Elastic Container Service (ECS)

 Run container (think, Docker) things.
-It's a management tool of sorts where you push to this (or EKS) and that pushes to EC2 of Fargate.
+It's a management tool of sorts where you push to this (or EKS) and that pushes to EC2.

 # Elastic Kubernetes Service (EKS)

 Like ECS, but for Kubernetes.
-It's a management tool of sorts where you push to this (or ECS) and that pushes to EC2 of Fargate.
+It's a management tool of sorts where you push to this (or ECS) and that pushes to EC2.

 # Fargate